katherinemillar02/dietary-choice-substrate-conditon-consequences-for-lifespan-reproductive-success-and-fitness/README.md

 A github repistory and R project for the third year project.

-A second part/ a follow on from a previous project done in a summer studentship (Effects of dietary choice on Lifespan in *Drosophila melanogaster*).
+A second part/ a follow on from a previous project done in a summer studentship (Effects of dietary choice on Lifespan in *Drosophila melanogaster* - https://github.com/katherinemillar02/effects-of-dietary-choice-on-lifespan-in-drosophila-melanogaster).

 This project involved looking at how different food hardness can affect dietary choice in mated female *drosophila melanogaster*.
 As well as the effects on fitness and lifespan.